 One of the biggest advancements in these areas was what the Medellin Government has built throughout the comunas.
 Public library parks which give the communities access to free books, cultural programs, sports programs and many others all for free.
 Inspiring youth and elders to focus on art, recreation, community.

-The goal behind these projects, that have been worked on by some of the best architects in the world, is to get the kids off the streets and turn them to art, culture, books instead of drugs and violence.
+The goal behind these projects, which have been worked on by some of the best architects in the world, is to get the kids off the streets and turn them to art, culture, books instead of drugs and violence.
 This is one of the most beautiful ones, Biblioteca Espana.
 Unfortunately during my visit it was covered (you can still go inside) but you can’t see the structures so much.

 In the words of the Mayor of Medellin: “The library parks are cultural centers for social development that encourage citizen encounters, educational and recreational activities, building groups, the approach to the new challenges in digital culture.
 And they are also spaces for cultural services that allow cultural creation and strengthening of existing neighborhood organizations.”